IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/train_test_save_model_in_monitor.md

 <a name="SaveModel"></a>
 In the notebook, change the name of your model by replacing `co` with your own initials `power_extra_trees_model_co.mod`

-1. This code in the notebook saves the model to disk locally and try to read the model and make a prediction.
+1. This code in the notebook saves the model to disk locally, re-loads the mode into memory and tries to make a prediction.

     ```
     import pickle